 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-We're monitoring the early sales to bring you the best Black Friday vacuum cleaner deals on all types of vacs.
+We monitor the sales and retailer websites to bring you the vacuum cleaner deals on all types of vacs.

 Whether you're after a trusty corded vacuum, a flashy cordless model, or even a robot vac, we've scoured the market to help you find genuine savings in the sea of deals.